wenjunli-0/deepresearch-survey/README.md

 ### **Secondary Focus 2: Evaluations & Benchmarks**
 Comprehensive evaluation frameworks for holistic, tool-interactive assessment of research agents.

+_Note: Some key papers may appear in more than one category if they contribute equally to multiple aspects._

 ## 📚 Related Surveys

 This section provides an overview of existing surveys in related areas to deep research systems.